Union Berlin reaches Europe as city rival Hertha looks on

 It remains the only Bundesliga team without a point after two rounds this season, and it was battling relegation in the previous two despite backer Lars Windhorst’s investment of 375 million euros to help establish it as a “Big City Club” capable of challenging Germany’s best.

 While Hertha has been floundering, Union has been thriving since securing its first promotion to the Bundesliga in 2019.
-Union finished 11th in its first season in Germany’s top division, then seventh last May to secure its Conference League playoff.
+Union finished 11th in its first season in Germany’s top division, then seventh last May to secure its Europa Conference League playoff.

 “It’s a funny feeling,” Hertha coach Pál Dárdai had said of seeing Union at home in the Charlottenburg-Wilmersdorf borough of the city.
 “But we’ll cross our fingers.
 If they’re successful they are welcome from me to use the stadium up to the final. … If they need it, they should use it.
 But please don’t damage the grass.”

-Union will find out Friday which teams it faces next in the Conference League group stage.
+Union will find out Friday which teams it faces next in the Europa Conference League group stage.
 The competition begins Sept.
 16.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports